dlepex/typeinst/README.md

 # __Typeinst__
-Typeinst is a codegen tool to automate the creation of concrete types ("type instances") based generic/"template" types.
+Typeinst is a tool to automate the creation of concrete types ("type instances") based generic/template types.

-Typeinst uses  special fake struct declaration (DSL-struct, for brevity)  as the description of what types should be created:
+Typeinst uses the special fake struct declaration (DSL-struct, for brevity)  as the description of what types should be generated:
 ```go
 import (
 	"some-fictional-generic-package1/redblack"